bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Mist Walker**: Unlocked upon use of the last concurrence.

 **Jack-of-All-Trades**: This is the first of these that actually required me to go into the Clan Primer for the achievement to unlock.
 All others up to this point unlocked upon meeting the condition, contrary to the description.

+**Runeweaver**: This one also required me to open the Clan Primer to unlock the achievement.
+Spells, in particular, are many and having a checklist or a simple list to compare against could aid players to avoid missing this.

+**Radiant Savior**: Weirdly, the boss fight wasn't the trigger for this achievement, but the actual decoration in the Sky Pirate's Den.
+So, this also requires opening the Clan Primer to unlock.

 ### Some Mechanics Notes